nmagroup1/crypto-trust-standard/README.md

 ## Background

-The Crypto Trust Standard was developed and published in September 2026 by **NMA Consulting Group**, a management consulting firm focused on operational strategy and emerging technology.
-The framework emerged from a simple observation: every tool needed to prevent the four dominant scam types already exists — what's missing is a single bundled framework the industry can rally around.
+NMA Consulting Group is a management consulting firm focused on operational strategy and emerging technology.
+In September 2026, after researching the existing cryptocurrency safety ecosystem and finding no bundled framework addressing the four dominant scam types, NMA proposed the Crypto Trust Standard as an open solution — a framework the industry can rally around, available for any exchange to adopt.

 NMA Consulting Group publishes and maintains the CTS as an open framework.
 It is not a coin.
 It does not issue tokens.